richmahn/en_tn/rev/05/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this in verses 9-13.
+The ULT does this in verses 9-13.

 #### Special concepts in this chapter ####